-Your system supports a 3.5 inch (x12) SAS/SATA backplane.
+The DR4100 system supports a 3.5 inch (x12) SAS backplane and a 2.5 inch (x2) SAS backplane (back).

-NOTE: A 2.5 inch (x2) SAS/SSD backplane is supported for the two 2.5 inch hard drives at the back of the chassis.

 Removing The Hard-Drive Backplane

 CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that came with the product.